Best Free Word Counter Online — I Tried 5 and Here's My Pick

 Then I started writing longer pieces — 1,200 to 1,500 words — and the difference was stark.
 Posts that covered a topic thoroughly started showing up in search results.
 Not because Google has a minimum word count rule (they don't, officially), but because longer posts tend to answer more questions, which means they match more search queries, which means more impressions.

-The Backlinko analysis of 11.8 million Google results found that the average first-page result contains 1,447 words.
+found that the average first-page result contains 1,447 words.
 That's not a magic number — plenty of 500-word pages rank well for specific queries.
 But for competitive topics, depth wins.

 This is why I check word count before publishing every single post.
 Not to hit an arbitrary target, but to make sure I haven't accidentally published something too thin for the topic I'm trying to cover.
 A 300-word post about "how to count characters in JavaScript" probably doesn't cover the Unicode edge cases, the database implications, or the platform-specific differences.
 A 1,400-word post might.

-A reliable word counter is one of those boring tools you don't think about until you realize how often you reach for it.
+is one of those boring tools you don't think about until you realize how often you reach for it.
 Like a tape measure.
 Nobody brags about owning one, but try building something without it.

 Frequently Asked Questions